dementive/SublimeMarkdownRender/README.md

 A new `Render Markdown` command has been added to the command palette that can be used to render any currently opened markdown file.

 There 2 are settings that can be set to have the rendered view change when a .md file is saved or when it is activated.
+There is another settings that will have a newly rendered markdown file open in the same group as the currently opened tab.

 The markdown parser is based on [Github Flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 The parsing is done in regex and it is optimized for speed...of writing...which means it is very slow but only took me a few hours to make.
 However, it performs good enough in my testing and you will not have any performance issues with small files but with 1000+ line markdown files you might notice slowdowns.